-Like home and auto loans, RV loans and interest rates are not static.
-Rates will increase and decrease depending on what the market is doing.
-RV rates shadow auto loan rates, so if you know auto loans are low, it may be time to pounce on getting an RV loan.
+Like home and auto loans, RV loan terms and interest rates are not static.
+Rates will increase and decrease depending on market trends.
+RV rates shadow auto loan rates, so if you know that auto loan rates are low, it may be time to pounce on getting an RV loan.

-Like most everything in this world, your rates will be dependent on your credit score.
-The higher your credit score, the lower interest rates you will receive.
-A low credit score doesn’t mean you can’t find a good deal.
+Your loan interest rate will be dependent on your credit score.
+The higher your credit score, the lower the interest rate you will receive.
+A low credit score doesn’t mean you can’t find a good deal, though.
 Shop around to find someone who can work with your credit rating and get you the lowest rate possible.
 Sites like Credit Karma will give you your current credit rating scores without charge.

-You can finance with the dealership, or you can finance with a third party such as your bank and each of these options has benefits and drawbacks.
+You can finance with the dealership, or with a third party such as your bank and each of these options has benefits and drawbacks.

-Before you decide to finance through your dealer and buy your RV, it is important to do your research.
-Check their reviews to see if any customers have discussed financing and their interest rates.
-If it is possible, contact other customers to see if they are happy with the deal they got.
+Before you decide to finance through your dealer and drive out with your RV, it is important to do your research.
+Check their reviews to see if any customers have mentioned financing and their interest rates.
+If it's possible, talk to other customers to see if they are happy with the deal they got.

-There are some bonuses with choosing to finance through the dealer.
+There are some bonuses when you choose to finance through the dealer.
 The process is usually fast and convenient because you don’t need to go back and forth between the lending institution and the dealer.
-Some dealers can offer very low financing rates through promotions and sales.
+Some dealers offer very low financing rates through time-limited promotions and sales.

 There are some downsides to financing through the dealer as well.
-Often rates won’t be as competitive, and you won’t have as much APR and payment options.
+Usually, rates won’t be as competitive, and you won’t have as many APR and payment options to consider.
 The salesperson might use high-pressure sales tactics to get you to sign before you’ve shopped around.

 Only finance through the dealer if you are confident they will work with you to find the best deal possible.

-There are some disadvantages of working with the bank.
-Usually, they present you with the best possible deal, so there isn’t any negotiating.
-So, it’s one deal or no deal.
-Also, financing through the bank may take a few days where you can walk in and out of a dealership in one day.
+There are also some disadvantages of working with the bank.
+Usually, they present you with the best possible deal they can make, so there isn’t any negotiating.
+It’s one deal or no deal.
+Also, financing through the bank may take a few days—you can usually walk in and out of a dealership in one day.

-My suggestion to you to is to see what offers the dealership and your bank will give you, then go with the better financing deal.
-When an RV dealership realizes you aren’t going to finance through them and you’re looking at other offers, they get more generous.
+See what offers the dealership and your bank will give you, then go with the better financing deal.
+When an RV dealership realizes you aren’t going to finance through them and you’re looking at other offers, they may get more generous.